oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

 An Actuator Profile SHALL be composed in accordance with the framework in section 4.

-{Editor's Note - TBSL - More text be included in a future iteration (probably iteration
-4) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - More text be included in a future iteration (probably iteration 4) prior to submitting for Committee Specification.

 ### 2.2.5 Command-Option Vocabulary
 COMMAND-OPTIONS influence a command and are independent of the TARGET, ACTUATOR and ACTION itself.
 COMMAND-OPTIONS provide additional information to refine how the command is to be performed such as time, periodicity, or duration, or convey the need for status information such as a response is required.
 The requested status/information will be carried in a RESPONSE.

 Table 2-3 lists the valid command-options.

-{Editor's Note - TBSL - This table be included in a future iteration (probably iteration 3) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This table be included in a future iteration (probably iteration 3) prior to submitting for Committee Specification.

 **Table 2-3.
 Summary of Command Options.**